 My plea today is that if you feel stressed, anxious, bullied or depressed then reach out for help.
 The professionals whose work touches on these areas will have YOUR best interests at heart and will refer you on to the most suitable approach if necessary.
 Don’t suffer in silence, don’t make do, cover up or get by….get help.
 You are worth it!

-You can use my Gift Introduction Session to get that conversation started with the assurance that if you need help other than coaching I will support and encourage you to find that appropriate support that you need.
+You can use my Introduction Session to get that conversation started with the assurance that if you need help other than coaching I will encourage you to find the appropriate support that you need.